For more information on courses, visit the Evolution and Ecology course distinctions page.

 Class#

-We will address aspects of this application process including preparing a CV as well as research, teaching, and diversity statements; how to prepare an effective research talk; and what a competitive application looks like.
+We will address aspects of this application process including preparing a CV as well as research, teaching, and statements; how to prepare an effective research talk; and what a competitive application looks like.
 As the seminar progresses, we will also read literature about the academic job market, discuss the requirements for different types of academic jobs, and negotiations.
 At the end of the seminar, we will spend time discussing other career paths.

-Instructor: John Hunter (hunter.360@osu.edu)
+Instructor: James Pease (pease.25@osu.edu)

 EEOB 8896.07